• Details

 Today is yours to explore at a leisurely pace.
 Drive along the Digby Neck and Islands Scenic Route, stopping at fishing villages and secluded coves along the way.
 For a unique adventure, hike the Balancing Rock Trail, leading to an incredible basalt sea stack precariously perched along the coastline.
 Alternatively, spend the day enjoying the tranquil atmosphere of Digby, relaxing by the waterfront or indulging in another seafood feast.

-Board the ferry across the Bay of Fundy, keeping an eye out for marine life along the way.
+Board the ferry across the Bay of Fundy and keep an eye out for whales along the way, there are over 20 species of whales in these waters.
 Saint John, the oldest incorporated city in Canada, welcomes you with its historic charm and bustling port.
 Explore the historic Uptown district, filled with 19th-century architecture, art galleries, and lively markets.
 Stop by the New Brunswick Museum or take a walk along Harbour Passage for stunning views of the waterfront.

 Follow the breath-taking Fundy Coastal Drive, where the world’s highest tides shape the dramatic coastline.
 A highlight of the day is Hopewell Rocks, where you can walk on the ocean floor at low tide and admire the towering flowerpot rock formations.
 As the tide rises, the landscape transforms, offering a stunning contrast.
 Continue to Moncton, a lively city known for its cultural scene and excellent dining options.